MEDEA'S TV TROPES

 Good Wears White: The main hero of the story and her outfits are usually predominantly white with pink/purple accents.

 Don't Create a Martyr: This is one of the reasons why Medea decides not to kill Freki, even after beating him in a fight.
 You see, even though he's just a mortal, he's like a god to the du Cronos Dynasty he leads.
-Killing him, especially in front of all his "brothers and sisters," would make him a martyr, and that would mean a never-ending feud with the du Cronos Dynasty.
-Medea doesn't want to drag her dear friends into an endless conflict, so even though she could've easily taken him out and taken his place as Tribal Chief, she chooses to do the right thing:
+Killing him, especially in front of all his "brothers and sisters," would make him a martyr, and that would mean a never-ending feud with the du Cronos Dynasty, or worse, Anthony would stop fooling around.
+Medea doesn't want to drag her dear friends into an endless conflict, so even though she could've taken him out and taken his place as Tribal Chief, she chooses to do the right thing:

 ''I acknowledge you, Freki du Cronos, as Tribal Chief.''